 Remove any plugins whose files no longer exist - Use this to clean up your plugins list.

-Set VST folders for scanning... - Opens the window shown on the following page, which allows you to change, add, or delete the VST plugin folders to be scanned.
+Set VST folders for scanning... - Opens the window shown below, which allows you to change, add, or delete the VST plugin folders to be scanned.
 (See Troubleshooting for more information.)